lynphan/Assistive-Chord-Trainer-for-Keyboard-Instruments/README.md

 # Assistive Chord Trainer for Keyboard Instruments

+Note: This repo is a mirror of the one that I originally contributed to during my undergraduate research, located here: https://github.com/Computational-Cognitive-Musicology-Lab/CapstoneKeyboardProject2020.
+That repo has the full commit history.
+I mirrored it here since the original repo can't be easily accessed from my GitHub profile.

 This is a BSMT Capstone Project for Spring 2020.
 The purpose of this project is to design a keyboard learning utility that bridges the gap between learning to play single notes and learning to play chords on a keyboard instrument.

 ## Table of Contents